-Heard about the Nonprofit Resource Directory or our Information & Referral (I&R) Program, but still not sure "What's in it for me (WIIFM)"?
+Heard about the Nonprofit Resource Directory or our Nonprofit Advisory Services Program, but still not sure "What's in it for me (WIIFM)"?
 Read on!

-NPower Northwest invited 501 Commons to write for their blog, particularly on our I&R Program.
+NPower Northwest invited 501 Commons to write for their blog, particularly on our Nonprofit Advisory Services Program.
 We'll continue to share these guest posts here as they happen.

 It's Not What You Know, But Where You Look That Matters

 April 10, 2012